FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 pin: false
 ---

-## Submitted for your approval
+## Does this describe you?

 ![Rod Sterling](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExYTBqbm9hano0cm5ndmhhZ2NrcDRjOXQ3eDBkaWU4OWU5MTY3czBrciZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/fsXvkV3xXVtTO/giphy.gif)

-Consider this scenario and tell me if I'm personally attacking you:

-You are new to self hosting or maybe have been in the game for awhile.
-Your journey into this niche started with running plain docker containers from command line.
-Or perhaps you have some compose files lying around.
-After collecting a few services here and there you realized it would be better to have a GUI for managing these so you did your homework and got Portainer or Dockge running.
+You are new to self hosting or are casually running services for some time.
+You started with plain docker containers from command line, or maybe a few `compose.yaml` compose stacks sitting in random folders.
+Now you have 5, 10, 15+ services running and realize it would be better to have a GUI for managing these, so you use Portainer or Dockge.

-Time passes and you now have a handful or even a sizable collection of compose files and ad-hoc containers running.
-Perhaps you added a few Raspberry Pi's to your humble lab and now you are connecting Portainer to multiple nodes or SSH'ing in to pull image updates, start containers, edit compose files, etc...
+Time passes and you have even more services.
+You've added a few more raspberry pi's to your homelab and now are connecting Portainer to multiple nodes or SSH'ing in to pull image updates, start containers, edit compose files, etc...

-At some point you start to get the feeling there's a better way to manage all of these services.
+At some point you start to get the feeling there's a better way to manage all of these services across all these machines.
+You're also worried because you don't have a good way to backup your service _configurations_.

-Maybe you even had a bad experience with a machine crashing or corrupted/formatted drive and lost some of those services and their configurations.
-Maybe it wasn't a bad experience but you still needed to wipe the machine and copy over all of your manually backed up compose files.
-Or maybe you're just looking at the 20+ services with 100s of lines of compose config or long-running ad-hoc containers and feeling uneasy because...did you backup everything?
-What about that change you made last week to that one file?
-What if you upgrade hardware and have to do all of this setup all over again, won't that take forever?
-Or why is it so much manual work to move one compose stack from one machine to another.
-Is it really always as laborious as needing to copy all these files and run all the commands again?
+Maybe you copy all your compose files to an external drives sometimes.
+Or you have some of them committed to a git repository, but you need to manually do this and it's a pain to do it every time you make a change...Also how do you organize them?
+Folders by machine?
+By service?

-Ok...so you start doing your homework again but it's not as clear cut this time.
-There's Kubernetes but man this looks so enterprise-y.
+So you start researching but it's not as clear cut.
+There's Kubernetes, but it takes so much setup and needs distributed filesystems?
 Rancher?
 You need to setup storage devices, balancers, networking?
 All you want is a better way to manage all your machines and backup your stacks/configuration.
 This seems way too much work for that!

-So maybe you start a git repo, clone it on each machine, and start manually committing changes if/when you remember to do so.

-Or maybe you don't do anything at all.
-It's a hobby after all and it's working as-is.
-The jump from plain-ol files with Dockge to enterprise-level setup seems overwhelming and like too much effort.

-And so you're back where you started.
-Even with the git stuff you're still doing a bunch of manual work to keep track of changes and adminster your lab.

 Why isn't there anything in middle?
 A compromise between plain-ol compose files/ad-hoc containers and crazy enterprise setups?